Linuxfabrik/lfops/roles/repo_influxdb/README.md

 # Ansible Role linuxfabrik.lfops.repo_influxdb

-This role deploys the InfluxDB repository.
+This role deploys the package repository for [InfluxDB](https://www.influxdata.com/products/influxdb/) (a time-series database commonly used for metrics).

 ## Tags